-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 (2019: HK\$Nil).
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 (2020: HK\$Nil).

-37. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+32. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments, other than derivatives, financial assets at FVTPL comprise interest-bearing bank loans and other borrowings, and cash and cash equivalents.
+The Group's principal financial instruments, other than financial assets at FVTPL, comprise interest-bearing bank loans and other borrowings, restricted deposits, pledged deposits and cash and cash equivalents.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade receivables, other receivables, trade and bills payables, and other payables, which arise directly from its operations.